dnbexperience/eufemia/packages/dnb-design-system-portal/src/docs/uilib/usage/accessibility/focus.md

 # Focus Management

-Page Focus is an important part of keyboard-only navigation.
+Page Focus is an important part of keyboard-only and screen reader navigation.

+Make sure you handle or your setup like a SPA Router is setting the focus properly on page or context changes.
+Consider of using Reach Router [because of the build-in accessibility feature](https://reach.tech/router/accessibility).

 From the technical side, we have to assign an _invisible_ focus, so the user can continue the navigation inside this new content.